 After a product starts to malfunction, some consumers throw it away or tinker with it.
 Doing so is not advisable and may hurt your ability to pursue a claim later.
 Instead, unplug any electronic devices, remove batteries from battery operated devices, and store the defective product in a safe place until you are able to move forward with your claim.

-Recovering Damages for Product Liability Cases in Livingston Parish
+Recovering Damages for Product Liability Cases

 Plaintiffs in products liability cases have the ability to secure compensation to cover the costs of past, current, and future medical expenses, income, and pain and suffering.
-If someone died because of a defective product, our firm can file a Baton Rouge wrongful death claim on behalf of survivors to secure compensation for funeral costs, medical expenses, and the loss of support, love, and companionship.
+If someone died because of a defective product, our firm can file a wrongful death claim on behalf of survivors to secure compensation for funeral costs, medical expenses, and the loss of support, love, and companionship.